Our Approach To Selecting Investment Managers

 We select investment managers who complement each other.
 For example, some aim to avoid losing money and so give up some of the upside to protect in turbulent or falling markets; others are more growth orientated so when markets rise they capture most of the upside but will be less well insulated when they fall.
 The managers invest in a wide range of assets including shares, currencies, fixed-interest and commodities (including gold) on an international basis.

 Many investment managers construct portfolios using specialist funds from the whole market, for example, Japanese shares, UK fixed-interest etc. But it is still one manager's view of the world that dictates the blend of funds (or asset allocation).
-We recommend having four to six of such investment managers in a single portfolio.

 Does it work?